Huntingdon, All Saints Church

 History, tourist information, and nearby accommodation

 In 1612 All Saints stepped onto the pages of history, albeit for only one night!
-King James I ordered that the body of his mother Mary should be transferred from its resting place in Peterborough Cathedral, to a new, grand tomb in Westminster Abbey.
+King James I ordered that the body of his mother Mary, Queen of Scots, should be transferred from its resting place in Peterborough Cathedral, to a new, grand tomb in Westminster Abbey.
 The funeral procession reached Huntingdon on 6 October, and the catafalque (raised platform) carrying the queen's body, was set for the night upon the chancel steps of All Saints.

 About Huntingdon, All Saints Church